Rairden/sc2-replay-go/readme.md

 ## How it works

-The program only keeps track 1v1 ranked ladder.
+The program only keeps track of 1v1 ranked ladder.
 Replays are ignored if they are computer A.I. or 1v1 custom.
-Unranked replays behave identical to ranked replays (updates stats, but MMR should not change).
+Unranked replays behave similar to ranked replays (updates your stats, but the MMR should not change).

 - all files not ending with .SC2Replay are ignored
 - subfolders are ignored